-Join Aaron F. Ross for an in-depth discussion in this video Pushing an active body with Impulse, part of Creating Simulations in Maya Dynamics.
+Join Aaron F. Ross for an in-depth discussion in this video Pushing an active body with Impulse, part of Maya Dynamics: Creating Simulations (2012).

 Really commonly with Dynamic Simulations you want to have some particular effect…happen at a specific time.…For example, maybe I want this bowling ball to fly across the lane at a later…point in time, not on Frame 1…And additionally, maybe I want the ball actually dropped to the floor and then roll across.…Currently now it's just flying across the screen on Frame 1.…Because if you remember from earlier chapters what we did was for the Rigid Body…node on that ball, we set an Initial Velocity.…